-Form I-130, Petition for Alien Relative is the first step in sponsoring a family member for a Green Card.
+Form I-130, Petition for Alien Relative, is the first step in sponsoring a family member for a Green Card.
 Processing times vary depending on the category type.

 To better understand the differences between Immediate Relative and Family Preference categories, visit our FAQ.